 So for an average Indian consumer, the cost of this product will be Rs.
 3520 due to taxes.

 So now for an average Indian consumer, the cost of this product will be Rs.
-3255 due to Goods and Service Tax Act (GST ACT).
+3255 due to the Goods and Service Tax Act (GST ACT).

 The difference between Present Taxation System and GST is explained in the image below:

-Under GST many state level taxes will be subsumed.
-These are the State VAT, Central Sales Tax, Luxury Tax, Entry Tax (all forms), Entertainment and Amusement Tax (except when levied by the local bodies), Taxes on advertisements, Purchase Tax, Taxes on lotteries, betting and gambling, State Surcharges and cesses so far as they relate to supply of goods and services.
+Under GST many state-level taxes will be subsumed.
+These are the State VAT, Central Sales Tax, Luxury Tax, Entry Tax (all forms), Entertainment and Amusement Tax (except when levied by the local bodies), Taxes on advertisements, Purchase Tax, Taxes on lotteries, betting and gambling, State Surcharges and cesses so far as they relate to the supply of goods and services.
 It also replaces taxes levied and collected by the center.

 As a consumer you must know GST doesn’t only imply reducing of prices, there are some goods that may increase.
 These are tobacco goods, Commercial vehicles such as trucks, mobile phone calls may get costlier as service tax will go up, textile and branded jewelry may become costlier!